bitcoin/bitcoin/doc/tor.md

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-NdovuCoin Core has been updated to make use of this.
+Bitcoin Core has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), NdovuCoin Core automatically creates a hidden service to listen on.
+This means that if Tor is running (and proper authentication has been configured), Bitcoin Core automatically creates a hidden service to listen on.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if NdovuCoin Core is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if Bitcoin Core is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.